McDonald sets school record in 200 backstroke

 Wadley has represented the United States as a coach on numerous occasions.
 He has coached the 1986 Olympic Festival and the 1988 and 1992 Gold Medal teams comprised of top non-collegiate swimmers in preparation for the Olympics.
 In 1991, Wadley coached the U.S. team at the World University Games and in 1993 he was coach of the U.S. National Team training camp.
 In 1998, he was chosen as the head men's coach for the Goodwill Games.
 The team went on to set seven Goodwill Game records.
 In 2009, Wadley was an assistant coach for USA Swimming for the World University Games in Bangkok, Thailand, and he served as an assistant for Team USA in the 2011 Duel in the Pool.

 Outside the collegiate ranks, Wadley coached the only double gold medalist in both the 1987 and 1993 World University Games for the United States.
-He has coached swimmers to the Olympic level of competition for the past five Olympiads.
+He has coached swimmers to the Olympic level of competition for the past six Olympiads.
 Recent Ohio State swimmers have won a total of three gold, two silver and five bronze medals in international competition.
 Marko Strahija qualified for the 2000 Olympics in Sydney for his native country of Croatia, finishing ninth in the 200 backstroke.
+Most recently, Wadley showcased 28 current, former or incoming Ohio State men's swimmers compete at the 2012 U.S. Olympic Team Trials.

 Wadley's system, which emphasizes a strong work ethic, discipline and the power of positive thinking, has helped the Buckeyes break 105 school records while producing 42 All-Americans.
 His swimmers have set 16 national and 11 Big Ten records through the years.